4 Example Answers To "Describe A Challenge You Overcame"

 With this question, in particular, it is best to stay away from answers that tell stories about your personal past without much meaning behind it for the interviewer.
 For example, talking about how your swim coach was always asking you and your team to do better.
 And how that was a challenge.

 Something like that won’t exactly be the most meaningful to the interviewer because they really can’t relate to it.
-You need to find a story that’s relatable so that it will have an impact.
-If it lacks empathy towards the listener, the impact will be diminished by result.
+It would help if you found a story that’s relatable so that it will have an impact.
+If it lacks empathy towards the listener, the impact will be diminished by the result.

 Example Answer Paths